Strong-Motion Tools (smt) module

 > from openquake.smt.comparison import compare_gmpes as comp

-The inputs for these comparitive tools must be specified within a single .toml file as specified below.
-GMPE parameters can be specified as within the example .toml file provided above for us in residual analysis.
-In the .toml file we have specified the source parameters for earthquakes characteristic of Albania (compressional thrust faulting with magnitudes of interest w.r.t. seismic hazard in the range of Mw 5 to Mw 7), and we have specified some GMPEs which were found to perform well in the residual analysis against Albania ground-motion data.
+2. The inputs for these comparitive tools must be specified within a single .toml file as provided below.
+GMPE parameters can be specified in the same way as within residual analysis input .toml file.
 To plot a GMPE logic tree we must assign model weights using lt_weight_gmc1 or ‘lt_weight_gmc2 in each GMPE depending on which GMC logic tree we wish to include the GMPE within (up to 4 GMC logic trees can currently be plotted within one analysis).
 To plot only the final logic tree and not the individual GMPEs comprising it, we use lt_weight_gmc1_plot_lt_only instead (depending on which GMC we wish to not plot the individual GMPEs for - see the .toml file below for an example of these potential configurations).

 [general]

-max_period = 2 # max period for spectra plots
+max_period = 2 # Max period for response spectra (capped by max period in GMMs)

 dist_type = 'repi' # or rjb, rrup or rhypo (dist type used in trellis plots)